LynLynHol/alx-low_level_programming/0x00-hello_world/README.md

 This task runs a c file through the preprocessor then saves the output into another file A C program that prints given words
+This task Write a script that compiles a C file but does not link.